titan-65/nuxt2-vantol/content/posts/building-vue3-progressive-app.md

 ---
-title: Building a Vue 3 Progressive Koffee Lovers App
+title: Building a Vue 3 Progressive Koffee Lovers App Part One
 description: Examine the inner workings of a Vue 3 app combining technologies like Supabase, Pinia to complete this code.
 keywords: [developer, jamaican, vue.js, supabase, pinia, vite]
 language: Vue.js